 You are not alone!
 Many other women are dealing with the inconvenience and pain of a prolapsed uterus, and you don’t have to suffer in silence.
 Make a list of questions and concerns and contact your doctor today.
 A prolapsed uterus doesn’t have to rule your life.

-Specialists in Female Pelvic Anatomy
+We Are Specialists in Female Pelvic Anatomy

-Physicians who are board certified in Female Pelvic Medicine and Reconstructive Surgery (FPMRS) understand complex female anatomy, and are able to offer a range of effective treatment options when problems occur.
-In fact, Cherokee Women’s is the only OB/GYN practice in the southeast with multiple OB’s who are also board certified in FPMRS.
+Physicians who are board-certified in Female Pelvic Medicine and Reconstructive Surgery (FPMRS) understand complex female anatomy, and are able to offer a range of effective treatment options when problems occur.
+In fact, Cherokee Women’s is the only OB/GYN practice in the southeast with multiple OBs who are also board-certified in FPMRS.

-You’re in good hands – during your pregnancy and after.
-Talk to your FPMRS physician about your options to find relief for your symptoms – and help that “bulge” disappear.
+You’re in good hands–during your pregnancy and after.
+Talk to your FPMRS physician about your options to find relief for your symptoms and help that “bulge” disappear.